wwoods/job_stream/sphinx/main.rst

     import numpy as np

     # Parameters to be tested can be passed as the first argument to sweep;
-    # the second argument would control the maximum number of allowable
+    # the second argument, if specified, is the number of trials for each
-    # trials.
+    # parameter combination (negative to auto-detect with a maximum threshold).
     with sweep({ 'param': np.linspace(1, 10, 3) }) as w:
         @w.job
         def handle(id, trial, param):